arifulAJ/fingerprintscanner/README.md

 # fingerprintscanner
-you easyly optmise the attendens
+you can  easily optmise the attendens whit the finger print attendence